alyssavanerelli/grahami/analyses/satsuma2/README.md

   - To run SatsumaSynteny2, you need to paste these lines into the command line (not sbatch a script)
   - SatsumaSynteny2 will then use the `satsuma_run.sh` file created above to submit slurm jobs
+  - Will need to submit this job script **7 times**
+    - one time for each large scaffold (1-6)
+    - one time for the file of scaffolds 7-15,847

     ```
     export SATSUMA2_PATH=/home/av795/.conda/envs/satsuma/bin